Chur railway station: 1985–present

 The most striking of the station's buildings is now the roof over the Postauto bus station, which is located above the station platforms.

 In 1986, the architects Richard Brosi and Robert Obrist won first prize in a competition for the design of the bus station, including its roof.
 Their idea was to create an airy concourse, and the structure built to their design was completed in 1993.

 Comprehensive redevelopment of the station began in 2000.
 The complete redesign of the station was a joint project of the SBB-CFF-FFS, the Rhaetian Railway and the town of Chur.
 As part of the redevelopment, a new pedestrian underpass was opened in 2003.
 By 2006, the underpass had been expanded to the south.
 As a connection to the southern end of the underpass, a new shopping mall was opened.
 Meanwhile, the height of the platforms was raised to Switzerland's usual height of 55 cm, and the platform roofs were renewed.

 The old station building, which was called Belle Epoque, was completely renovated in a project completed in 2007.
 Between the tracks of the SBB and those of the Rhaetian Railway's Chur-Arosa line is now a new office and retail building.

 The Chur bus station was moved closer to the railway station and has a direct connection to the underground shopping arcade.
 Also, the Bahnhofplatz in front of the station was extensively renovated in 2007.

 Arosabahn

 Chur is also the lower terminus of the Chur-Arosa line (the Arosabahn), which has its own dedicated platforms (numbers 1 & 2) at the front of Chur station, on Bahnhofplatz.

-Hourly passenger services operate on the Arosa line (service "R 16" on the Rhaetian network) to the town and resort of Arosa, calling at a number of places between.
-The route is shown as timetable 930 in the Swiss national timetables.

 Services

-Long-distance

-The following long-distance services call at Chur:
+As of the December 2025 timetable change the following services stop at Chur: